 - AGE: People aged 55 to 65 and above are at a high risk of developing laryngeal and hypopharyngeal cancers.
 The disease is not so common among young people, but there are exceptions.

 - GENDER: laryngeal and hypopharyngeal cancers are 4 to 5 times more common in men than women.
 This is high because alcohol consumption and tobacco use are more common among men than women.
-But at present, women are also seen using tobacco and alcohol; hence they are also susceptible.

 - RACE and ETHNICITY: Laryngeal and hypopharyngeal cancers are more common among African Americans and non-Hispanic whites (black and white people) than Asian/ pacific islanders, Hispanics, or Alaska Natives/American Indians.

 - OCCUPATIONAL EXPOSURES: Wood dust, paint fumes, and some chemicals used in the metalworking, petroleum, construction, and textile sectors can raise the risk of laryngeal and hypopharyngeal cancers.
-Asbestos is a mineral fibre that was once widely utilized as an insulator in various applications.
+Asbestos is a mineral fiber that was once widely utilized as an insulator in various applications.
 Asbestos exposure is a major cause of lung cancer and mesothelioma (cancer in the chest or abdomen lining).
 Although several studies have established a link between asbestos exposure and laryngeal cancer, not all have come to the same conclusion.

 - PLUMMER-VINSON SYNDROME: This rare condition involves iron deficiency and causes difficulty in swallowing food materials.
 Hence people with the disease often suffer from anaemia.
 Plummer-Vinson syndrome increases a person’s risk of hypopharyngeal esophageal cancers.

-- EXCESS BODY WEIGHT: excessive body weight or obesity can raise a person’s risk of laryngeal, hypopharyngeal cancers and other lifestyle disorders.
+- EXCESS BODY WEIGHT: excessive body weight or obesity can raise a person’s risk of laryngeal, hypopharyngeal cancers, and other lifestyle disorders.
 Eating a plant-based diet including non-starchy vegetables, fruits, whole grains, and regular exercise can help people lose their excess body weight.

 GENETIC SYNDROMES AND THEIR RISK

-People with certain genetic disorders are at a high risk of developing cancers associated with the head and neck region like throat cancer, hypopharyngeal cancer etc.
+People with certain genetic disorders are at a high risk of developing cancers associated with the head and neck region like throat cancer, hypopharyngeal cancer, etc.

 DYSKERATOSIS CONGENITA: Aplastic anaemia, skin rashes, malformed fingernails, and toenails are symptoms of this hereditary condition.
 When people with this syndrome are young, they have an extremely high chance of acquiring head and neck cancers, especially mouth and throat cancers.